NeoDrew/NeoDrew/README.md

 ## Hi, I'm Drew 👋

-I'm a software engineer with a great interest in AI.
+I'm a software engineer.

- 🧑🏻‍🎓 In my penunlimate year at the University of Manchester studing Computer Science, actively seeking new oppitunities.
+ 🧑🏻‍🎓 In my final year at the University of Manchester studing Computer Science, actively seeking new oppitunities.

- 💻 Currently looking into React, Python, and linear-regression quant models.
+ 💻 Currently looking into Python, linear-regression quant models, and my final project on Agentic Investment analysis.

  🚀 Next Projects ideas...